 Additional enrollment information

-Please click here to visit the Publications page to view a comparison of covered services and a detailed member handbook.
+Please click here to visit the Publications page under Dental Insurance to view a comparison of covered services and a detailed member handbook.

 If you do not qualify to continue dental insurance through COBRA or simply wish to enroll in the retiree dental plan upon the termination of your active insurance coverage, you should submit an application directly to Benefits Administration.
 Please note, you must be a TCRS retiree or an ORP (optional retirement plan) retiree from a higher education agency.